munificent/craftinginterpreters/book/strings.md

 <aside name="python">

 An example of how difficult this problem is comes from Python.
-The achingly-long transition from Python 2 to 3 is painful mostly because of its changes around string encoding.
+The achingly long transition from Python 2 to 3 is painful mostly because of its changes around string encoding.